Bruno Étienne

 Bruno Étienne (born in 1937 in La Tronche, Isère, died in Aix-en-Provence on 4 March 2009 after a cancer) was a French sociologist, freemason and a political analyst.
 He was a specialist of Algeria, Islam and anthropology of the religious and masonic fact.

+Biography

+Youth and Education

 He graduated in Arabic-language and political sciences at the Institut d'études politiques d'Aix-en-Provence and the University of Tunis.
-Bruno Étienne was a researcher in Cairo and was a teacher at the ENA-Algiers, at the Law Faculty of Algiers and the universities of Casablanca and Marmara.
+Bruno Étienne was a researcher in Cairo and was a teacher at the ENA-Algiers, at the law faculty of Algiers and the universities of Casablanca and Marmara.
 He was also director of researches at the CNRS.

 Teacher at the Institut d'études politiques d'Aix-en-Provence, he was the founder and was director until 2006 of the Observatoire du religieux.
 Bruno Étienne was also member of the Institut universitaire de France.

 Bruno Étienne was the founder of a school of researchers in Aix-en-Provence including Raphaël Liogier, Jocelyne Cesari and Frank Fregosi.
 Gilles Kepel was also under his influence.

 He was member of the Grand Orient de France and was a chevalier of the Légion d'honneur.